Necessary and sufficient conditions for the identifiability of observation-driven models: Introduction

 As often for non-linear time series the question of identifiability of the observation-driven models is a delicate one and is often appearing as an assumption used for proving the consistency (say) of the maximum likelihood estimator.
-A noticeable exception is the GARCH$(p,q)$ model, for which an explicit sufficient condition appears in \cite{berkes03}, their condition (2.27).
-We will in fact prove that this condition is necessary and sufficient for the identifiability and extends to a much larger class of observation-driven models than the GARCH($p,q$) model.
+A noticeable exception is the GARCH$(p,q)$ model, for which an explicit sufficient condition appears in \cite{berkes03}, see their condition (2.27).
+We will in fact prove that this condition is not only sufficient but also necessary for the identifiability, and that this result extends to a much larger class of observation-driven models than the GARCH($p,q$) model.
 See \autoref{thm:gener-ident-cond} below and the comments following this result.